 Illustrative model for measuring ethics and compliance high-quality programs (HQP).
-It is acknowledged that HQPs must be tailored to the e&c program activities do not exist or they are not foundational to the organization; where e&c foundational to the organization; where e&c program activities do exist, they are decentralized.
+It is acknowledged that HQPs must be tailored to the organization and industry in that which they exist and size, complexity and degree of regulation of the industry will drive the design and function of any program.